Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

 \subsection{Transmission model}

 The datasets of interest in this analysis come from household transmission studies, with our transmission model simulating the processes which generated the data in a given study.
-We make the assumption that each household in the study experiences an outbreak seeded by a single primary case with all subsequent infections coming as a result of within-household transmission and that the maximum household size is $m+1$.
+We assume that each household in the study experiences an outbreak seeded by a single primary case with all subsequent infections resulting from within-household transmission, and that the maximum household size is $m+1$.
 The infectious period of an individual, denoted $I$, is a random variable which follows a specified distribution which is the same for all individuals.
-During this infectious period, individuals make infectious contact with each other individual in their household according to a Poisson process with a rate given by the parametric, form dependent on the size of the household,
+During this infectious period, individuals make infectious contact with each other individual in their household according to a Poisson process with a rate given by the household size-dependent parametric form

 where $n$ is the number of initially susceptible individuals (one less than the size of the household), hereafter referred to as \emph{contacts}, $\beta>0$ is the base transmission rate and $\eta\in[0,1]$ is a mixing parameter.
-This particular parametric form for a transmission rate dependent on the size of the household is often considered \cite{cauchemez_bayesian_2004,antonovics_generalized_1995} and allows us to move between two common mixing assumptions: density dependence ($\eta=0$) and frequency dependence ($\eta=1$) \cite{de_jong_how_1995,mccallum_how_2001,rhodes_contact_2008}.
+This particular parametric form for a transmission rate dependent on the size of the household is often considered \cite{antonovics_generalized_1995,cauchemez_bayesian_2004,tsang_effect_2023} and allows us to move between two common mixing assumptions: density dependence ($\eta=0$) and frequency dependence ($\eta=1$) \cite{de_jong_how_1995,mccallum_how_2001,rhodes_contact_2008}.
 Throughout this paper we assume that

 so that $\mathbb{E}[I]=1$ and the expected number of secondary cases produced by a primary case in a household with $n$ initial susceptible contacts is $\beta_n$.
-In particular we will consider the cases when $a =1$, so that $I \sim \text{Exponential(1)}$ and the infectious disease dynamics are Markovian, the limit for $a\rightarrow \infty$, so that we have a constant infectious period $I \equiv 1$, and an intermediate case, namely when $a =2$.
+Throughout this paper we make the choice of $a=2$.
+In the Supplementary material we provide results for two illustrative cases: $a =1$, which gives $I \sim \text{Exponential(1)}$ and thus Markovian infectious disease dynamics, and the limit for $a\rightarrow \infty$, which results in a constant infectious period $I \equiv 1$.